What you need to know about the not-so-fairy tale of Princess Mako

 Why has the pair’s wedding been delayed?

-Princess Mako, the daughter of Crown Prince Akishino and Crown Princess Kiko, met her boyfriend in 2012 when she was a student at the International Christian University in Tokyo — both attended a meeting for students hoping to study abroad.
+Princess Mako, the daughter of Crown Prince Akishino and Crown Princess Kiko, met her boyfriend in 2012 when she was a student at International Christian University in Tokyo — both attended a meeting for students hoping to study abroad.
 The couple announced in September 2017 their plan to get engaged.

 The engagement announcement by the Imperial Household Agency was the first formal step in a marriage process that even at that point was expected to take over a year — their wedding was originally scheduled to take place in November 2018.
-But afterwards things did not go as planned.
+But things did not go as planned.

 The planned marriage was abruptly delayed in February 2018 following reports that Komuro’s mother was in a financial dispute with her former fiance, who claimed she owed him over ¥4 million.